tktejas117/-BlinkIt-Grocery-Dataset/README.md

 ![](https://github.com/tktejas117/-BlinkIt-Grocery-Dataset/blob/main/image.jpg)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project involves a comprehensive analysis of Blinkit’s grocery sales dataset using SQL.The goal is to extract valuable insights and answer various business questions based on sales, items, outlets, and customer ratings.The following README provides the project’s objectives, business problems, SQL solutions, findings, and conclusions.
 ## Objectives

 - Analyze the distribution of content types (movies vs TV shows).